orthanc-team/orthanc-auth-service/demo-setup/README.md

 - It exposes an Orthanc User Interface on [http://localhost/orthanc/ui/app/](http://localhost/orthanc/ui/app/) accessible only to logged in users.
 - a Postgresql container to store the Orthanc database
-- an `orthanc-token-service` web service that handles authorization and permissions
+- an `orthanc-auth-service` web service that handles authorization and permissions
 - a [KeyCloak](https://www.keycloak.org/) container handling authentication and providing user roles.

 # Starting the setup